MatulaDesign/lumberyard-react-doomsday/README.md

 <br>

+It weighs only ~4kb gzipped.

 Doomsday is a component written originally for one of my projects.
-I needed something that would be very flexible at displaying time countdown and since existing solutions required hacking around to make the countdown behave as I intended, I wrote our own and decided to publish it.
+I needed something that would be very flexible at displaying time countdown and since existing solutions required hacking around to make the countdown behave as I intended, I wrote my own and decided to publish it.
 Maybe somebody will find it useful.

-**react-doomsday** was written with TypeScript and is using [dayjs](https://day.js.org/) in the background.
+**react-doomsday** is written with TypeScript and is using [dayjs](https://day.js.org/) in the background.
 It's sole purpose is to count time from **now** until **some date in the future**.

 ## Menu